|Model Number||PLATINUM-PNB 13000-71M|

 As a fountain pen company, we could not overlook this fact of concern by the customers.

 Toshihiro Nakata, Platinum Pen’s second president, had found out that in France students are required to use fountain pens in primary school.
-This caused him to think for a long time on how can he convert fountain pens from a misunderstood instrument thought of as a difficult tool to a more manageable device while making cheaper both within and outside Japan.
+This caused him to think for a long time about how can he convert fountain pens from a misunderstood instrument thought of as a difficult tool to a more manageable device while making it cheaper both within and outside Japan.

 Then, he released the “PREPPY” fountain pen series in the year 2006, in which the inner cap was configured to be spring-loaded thereby creating an extremely airtight seal structure.
 PREPPY series has been widely reported in the media thus quickly gaining popularity.
 After sharing many of his dreams and successes, Toshihiro Nakata passed away.